-- where we are unable to realise sufficient assets due to circumstances beyond the Responsible Entity's control, such as restricted or suspended trading in relevant markets - if we do not consider it is in the best interests of investors to realise sufficient assets to satisfy a withdrawal request - where the Fund ceases to be 'liquid' as defined in the Corporations Act - where it is reasonably considered to be in the best interests of investors to suspend, for example where we are unable to manage the Fund in order to meet its investment objectives, or - · where the law otherwise permits.
+- where we are unable to realise sufficient assets due to circumstances beyond the Responsible Entity's control, such as restricted or suspended trading in relevant markets - if we do not consider it is in the best interests of investors to realise sufficient assets to satisfy a withdrawal request - where the Fund ceases to be 'liquid' as defined in the Corporations Act - where sufficient assets cannot be realised at an appropriate price or on appropriate terms or otherwise due to the circumstances outside our control - where there would be insufficient cash retained in the assets after satisfying withdrawal requests to meet other liabilities and, in our opinion, it is not in the interests of investors for assets to be sold to satisfy the request, or - where the law otherwise permits.

 We treat withdrawal requests outstanding when a suspension occurs, or received during a suspension period, as having been received by the Responsible Entity immediately after the end of the suspension period.
 The withdrawal provisions outlined in the PDS only apply while the Fund is liquid.
-Where the Fund ceases to be liquid as defined in the Corporations Act, withdrawals are suspended and investors will not be able to withdraw from the Fund unless, and until we choose to make a withdrawal offer to investors.
+Where the Fund ceases to be liquid as defined in the Corporations Act, withdrawals are suspended, and investors will not be able to withdraw from the Fund unless the Fund ceases to be illiquid, or we choose to make a withdrawal offer to investors.
+Such an offer would be satisfied pro rata if the acceptances exceeded the cash made available under the offer, meaning that redemption requests would be scaled back and not satisfied in full at that time.